-Not that the school needed any more mischief; James, Sirius, and their best friends Remus Lupin and Peter Pettigrew were a very close group known as the Marauders.
-They were Hogwarts’ lead troublemakers, infamous for their tricks played on the school, especially on Slytherins.
+Not that the school needed any more mischief; James, Sirius, and their best friends Remus Lupin and Peter Pettigrew were Hogwarts’ lead troublemakers, infamous for their tricks played on the school, especially on Slytherins.
 But now we had a chance to get back at them.
 Mandy and I decided we wouldn’t let that chance pass by.

 We hadn’t officially planned anything out, but two days later, when we went down to the Great Hall for breakfast, Mandy looked uncharacteristically smug.
 “What did you do?”
 I asked suspiciously.
 “Did you go over to Gryffindor Tower…?”
 I scanned the Gryffindor table.
 Nothing seemed odd, although Sirius wasn’t sitting by his girlfriend; in fact the latter was nowhere to be seen.
 Suddenly it dawned on me.
 “Kristen isn’t there.
 You were playing tricks on her, weren’t you?
-I thought we were only going to do something to the Marauders.
+I thought we were only going to do something to the boys.
 Oh no, what did you do to her?”

 She didn’t need to respond.
 At that moment, a group of chattering girls came in, surrounding a girl with green hair, whose face was hidden in her hands.
 Mandy giggled and watched excitedly.
 Kristen walked to the Gryffindor table, where Sirius saw her hair and laughed.
 They got into an argument, and I noticed that Mandy was even more pleased.
 My guess was that Kristen thought Sirius had done it.
 In the end, Sirius’s hair had been turned purple and he was sitting next to her anyway.

 Mandy’s gleeful smile dropped off her face, and I turned to her and said, “You were trying to make them break up!
 You’re horrible!
 She never did anything to you.
 Although I have to say that was pretty lame.”